 I’ve gotten better at choosing these books–which don’t always land on my more-serious print reading list.
-But in this strange year when it’s been tough to sit and focus on print books, these delightful audiobooks have saved my reading (not to mention my well-weeded yard).
+But when I have trouble focusing on print books, these delightful audiobooks save my reading (not to mention my well-weeded yard).

 Author: Linda Holmes

 On the verge of leaving her husband, Evvie Drake gets word that he has died in an accident.
 In a confusing swirl of regret, grief, and anger, she struggles to move on.

 Her best friend Andy introduces Dean, a professional baseball player recently sidelined.
 He needs some downtime and an escape from the spotlight, and she needs to pay the bills.